TimiMakkonen/Minesweeper/README.md

     (Class field set by constructor has the priority.)
 * Slightly improved readability of code.

-## Pre console separaration version history
+## Pre console separation version history

 ### Version 6.1.1